Bira/octopus-carnival/_drafts/wir-dscc-dregoth.md

 I like that Absalom is a unique undead being that you can't easily slot into any classification.
 Dregoth is technically one too, though the individual components of his schtick are more familiar.
-He is a dragon who is a lich, but not a dracolich.
+He is a dragon who is a lich, but he's not a dracolich.
 Savvy?

 In any case, he feels to me like better villain material than the Dragon of